Gclid, Fbclid, and Redirects

 Troubleshooting “gclid”

-Diagnosing "gclid" issues can be tricky, since it’s difficult to nail down the exact source.
+Diagnosing "gclid" issues can be tricky since it’s difficult to pinpoint the exact source.

 👍